Tom Morello: Activism

 On September 26, 2014, Morello played a benefit concert in Seattle for 15 Now, the group launched by Socialist Alternative and Kshama Sawant to raise the minimum wage to $15/hour.
 The concert was aimed at expanding the organization nationally.
 After playing the show, Morello encouraged a boycott of The 5 Point Cafe, a local diner in Seattle, which he claimed on Twitter was "anti-Kenyan" and "anti-worker", encouraging his fans to "spread the word".
 The restaurant's owner, David Meinert, responded, stating that "Rock stars don't get special treatment at The 5 Point", and claiming that "Tom and his crew didn't get let in as the place was at capacity and there was a line.
 No one was being let in."
-Morello responded to Meinert, stating that he would show "leniency" and "forgive" Meinert if he embraced a $15 minimum-wage.
+Morello responded to Meinert, stating that he would show "leniency" and "forgive" Meinert if he embraced a $15 minimum wage.

+On January 30, 2026, Morello held the "Defend Minnesota" benefit concert in Minneapolis which also included a performance by Rise Against along with a surprise guest performance by Bruce Springsteen who performed three songs including the live debut of his song "Streets of Minneapolis" along with "The Ghost of Tom Joad" featuring Morello, and a cover of John Lennon's "Power to the People" in which he was joined by Morello and other performers.
+The concert was held at 10:30am with tickets selling at just $25 with 100% of the proceeds from the concert going to the families of both Renée Good and Alex Pretti.

+On October 3, 2026, Morello will host and perform at the Power to the People Festival at Merriweather Post Pavilion in Columbia, MD.
+Bruce Springsteen, who first announced the festival during his May 27, 2026 show in Washington D.C. on his Land of Hope and Dreams American Tour, will perform with Morello.
+Foo Fighters, Joan Baez, Dropkick Murphys, Dave Matthews, Jack Black and many others are scheduled to perform and appear.
+The festival is being held in response to President Donald Trump.